$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Formalism

 The first term of Eq.~\eqref{eq:1} is reduced to the effective Lagrangians for the $PP^*M$ and $P^*P^*M$ vertices

 where $P$ is represented as the heavy meson antitrplet in flavor SU(3), i.e., $(D^0,\,D^+, D_s)$ for $Q=c$, whereas it is written as $(B^-, \, B^0,\,B_s)$ for $Q=b$.

 The axial coupling $g=0.59$ is extracted from the $D^*$ decay width~\cite{CLEO:2001foe}. $\beta=0.9$ is determined by the vector meson dominance~\cite{Bando:1987br}.
+The parameter $\lambda$ in the effective Lagrangian given in Eq.~\eqref{eq:1} is related to the coupling constants for the $PP^*V$ vertex and the tensor coupling constants for the $P^*P^*V$ vertex.
+In Refs.~\cite{Casalbuoni:1996pg, Isola:2003fh}, the value of $\lambda$ was estimated in the following way: the phenomenological heavy-to-light current was constructed, from which the heavy-light vector and axial-vector transition form factors were examined in a similar manner that the heavy-to-heavy matrix elements can be parametrized in terms of the Isgur-Wise form factor~\cite{Isgur:1989vq,Wise:1992hn}.
+The heavy-to-light current~\cite{Casalbuoni:1996pg, Isola:2003fh} is expressed as

-The parameter $\lambda=0.56\, \mathrm{GeV}^{-1}$ is taken from Ref.~\cite{Isola:2003fh}.
-The last term provides the interaction with the $\sigma$ meson and its coupling $g_\sigma$ will be discussed later.
+The coefficient $\hat{F}$ is related to the leptonic decay constant of the pseudoscalar heavy meson, $f_B$, which was estimated in QCD sum rules~\cite{Casalbuoni:1996pg}.
+The value of $\lambda$ can be related to the $B\to K^*$ vector transition form factor at high $q^2$ within the effective field theory approach.
+With the results derived from the light-cone QCD sum rules and lattice QCD matched, the value of $\lambda$ was determined to be $\lambda=0.56\, \mathrm{GeV}^{-1}$.
+The last term in Eq.~\eqref{eq:1} provides the interaction with the $\sigma$ meson and its coupling $g_\sigma$ will be discussed later.

 The effective Lagrangians for the $PPV$, $PP^*V$, and $P^*P^*V$ vertices can be derived from the second and third terms of Eq.~\eqref{eq:1}:

 where $g_V=5.8$~\cite{Bando:1987br}.
 To compute the kernel amplitudes $V_{ij}$, we extract the effective Lagrangians from Eqs.~\eqref{eq:1} and \eqref{eq:8}